hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

 ## Instantiate Chaincode

 ### About
-This folder consists instantiate_chaincode helm charts, which are used by the ansible playbooks for the deployment of the instantiate_chaincode component.
+This folder consists fabric-chaincode-instantiate helm charts, which are used by the ansible playbooks for the deployment of the fabric-chaincode-instantiate component.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/instantiate_chaincode
+/fabric-chaincode-instantiate
 |-- templates
 |   |--_helpers.tpl
 |   |-- instantiate_chaincode.yaml